 Garberville, CA 95542

 The State Water Resources Control Board (State Water Board) authorizes the diversion and use of water by the licensee (right holder) in accordance with the limitations and conditions stated herein SUBJECT TO PRIOR RIGHTS.
-The priority of this right dates from July 31, 1939.
+The pr iority of the right confirmed by this license dates from July 31, 1939.

-This license supersedes any previously issued permit or license on Application 9686.
+This license (right) supersedes any previously issued permit or license on Application 9686.

 This license confirms that right holder has an appropriative right for the diversion and use of water as follows: